telerik/blazor-docs/knowledge-base/combo-debounce-onread.md

 This can be useful for filtering with remote data - it invokes a filter on every keystroke and network/service delays can cause wrong data display or confusion, in addition to increased service load.

-I also want to implement a minimum filter length, if the input is below that length, the servive won't be called.
+I also want to implement a minimum filter length, if the input is below that length, the service won't be called.

 ## Solution